Setting Up a Conformal Coating Production Line

 3) Process Control & Repeatability

-A coating line becomes reliable when you lock parameters as recipes and verify outputs routinely (closed-loop).
+A coating line becomes reliable when you lock parameters as recipes and verify outputs routinely through a closed-loop approach.

 - Viscosity window: defined by coating + method; record temperature and correct drift